giry-dev/mangrove-docs/docs/general/FAQ/README.md

 ### Where can I get Mangrove’s addresses?
 </summary>

-The deployment addresses for the core contract for Mangrove, as well as the most important periphery contracts are available at [Protocol → Deployment Addresses](../../developers/protocol/technical-references/contract-addresses.md).
+The deployment addresses for the core contract for Mangrove, as well as the most important periphery contracts are available at [Developers → Deployment Addresses](../../developers/addresses/contract-addresses.md).
 </details>

 <details><summary>